tolugituser/LITA_CAPSTONE-SALES/README.md

 ### Exploratory Data Analysis
 ---
-EDA involved the exploring of data to answer some questions about the data such as;
+EDA involved the process of exploring the dataset to answer some questions about the data such as;
 - What is the overall sales trend?
 - Which product are top sellers?
 - What are the products on peak sales?